 Associate professor Sharon A. Mooney earned her M.F.A. from The School of Visual Arts in Photo, Video and Related Media and her B.A from Xavier University in Electronic Media.
 Post-production is her niche.
 In the last few years short films she has produced, directed, and edited have screened in more than 200 film festivals internationally, garnering various awards.

 As a filmmaker, she works in experimental, narrative and documentary portraiture all focused on investigating desire and the human condition.
 Her videos and installations have screened internationally in festivals and galleries including EMAF, Antimatter, Crossroads and Athens International Film Festival.
 As an editor, she has worked on media across the spectrum.

 She watches a lot of TV but says it’s for ‘work.’

-2020 You Have Just Been Murdered, experimental short, in-progress
+2022 You Have Just Been Murdered, projection mapping and sound installation

 2019 Memory Distrust, holographic sound/video installation